 How Much Does Term Life Cost?

-I partnered up with my friends over at PolicyGenius to make this as simple as possible.
-Instead of calling around a hundred different companies, PolicyGenius has done the heavy lifting for you.
+I partnered up with my friends over at Haven Life to make this as simple as possible.
+Instead of calling around a hundred different companies, Haven Life has done the heavy lifting for you.
 You’ll find affordable and accurate quotes for the top-rated life insurance companies.
-You can see how simple it is with the calculator below:
+Follow the link below to see how inexpensive life insurance should be.

 How Does the Process Work?